WHAT IS IN THIS LEAFLET

 WHAT IT LOOKS LIKE

-HAVRIX comes in glass vials or prefilled syringes.
+HAVRIX comes in glass prefilled syringes.
 It is a white, slightly milky liquid.

 The active ingredient of HAVRIX is the killed hepatitis A virus.
 Two different vaccine strengths are available: